yafiabiyyu/docs/blog/05-02-2023-creating-secure-erc721-conracts-made-easy-with-vyper-and-celo-randomness/creating-secure-erc721-conracts-made-easy-with-vyper-and-celo-randomness.md

 Next, we will create some new functionality for developers to configure ERC721 smart contracts.
 Here are the functions we will add:

+- `claimFee()`

-- `claimFee()`: This function is used to retrieve the minting fees that have been collected by the ERC721 smart contract.
+    The `claimFee` function allows the contract developer to claim any fees that have been collected.

+- `updateFee()`

-- `updateFee()`: This function is used to change the minting fee.
+    The `updateFee` function is an important part of the contract.
+It allows the contract developer to control the minting fee.

+- `transferOwnership()`

-- `transferOwnership()`: This function is used to transfer ownership of the ERC-721 smart contract.
+    The `transferOwnership` function allows the contract developer to transfer ownership of the contract to another party

-- `getDev()` : This function is used to get the developer's address.
+- `getDev()`

+    The `getDev` function allows anyone to verify who the current developer of the contract is

 Here is the complete code: